-The US grid is equally capable of handling more EVs on the roads – by the time 80% of the US owns an EV, this will only translate into a 10-15% increase in electricity consumption.1
+In the US, the grid is equally capable of handling more EVs on the roads – by the time 80% of the US owns an EV, this will only translate into a 10-15% increase in electricity consumption.1

 More and more of our electricity now comes from renewable, green or clean energy sources, and zero-carbon power in Britain’s electricity mix has grown from less than 20% in 2010 to nearly 50% in 2021.
-With the growth in onshore and offshore wind farms and the closure of a number of coal plants, transport is in fact now the most polluting thing the UK does as a nation.
+With the growth in onshore and offshore wind farms and the closure of a number of coal plants, transport is now the most polluting thing the UK does as a nation.

 In New England and New York, only 0.1 to 2.7% of electricity is produced from coal and oil combined2 and, as electricity continues to decarbonise, these percentages will continue to reduce.

 Increases in the cost of living, as well as the price of electricity, are of course a major factor in people’s choices when purchasing a car.
 There’s no denying that, as a relatively new phenomenon, a new EV has a higher price tag than a new petrol or diesel equivalent.

 However, while it’s true that products based on new technology do tend to be more expensive for early adopters, prices typically come down as they become more mainstream and volumes increase – look at mobile phones and laptops for example.

 EV battery prices are already falling3, which helps with this.
 So we absolutely expect the upfront cost of new EVs to reduce over the next few years.